ezwelty/meta2data/README.md

 # Metadata-driven data development

-This repository demonstrates a metadata-driven approach to data development.
+This repository demonstrates a metadata-driven approach to dataset development.
 The goal is to:

 * Describe the data with machine-actionable metadata
 * Test that the data is as described
-* Generate spreadsheet templates
+* Build derivative products like documentation and spreadsheet templates

-* Generate documentation
+This is general approach I use to curate glacier datasets like [fog](https://gitlab.com/wgms/fog), [glathida](https://gitlab.com/wgms/glathida), and (especially) [glenglat](https://github.com/mjacqu/glenglat).

 The following files are the foundation of our dataset: